stevenbeeckman/ardrone-controller/README.md

 A collection of node.js apps using the `ar-drone` package controlling an AR.Drone and sending data to a real-time dashboard.

-Installation
+Requirements
 ------------

-Run `npm install ar-drone`.
+You'll need to run `npm install ar-drone` to install the `ar-drone` package.

 More info
 ---------